NOTHING IS REEF SAFE! Humans aren't reef safe, all sunscreens aren't reef safe!

 The latest ban announced in the Florida Keys had a statement: “We have one reef, and we have to do one small thing to protect that.
 It’s our obligation,” said Mayor Teri Johnston.

-I believe Mayor Teri Johnston is correct and I think we should limit the exposure to the reef, wear UV apparel and as much as we love the reef, we love the humans (sometimes), so wear whatever sunscreen to protect yourself, that they allow you to wear.
+I believe Mayor Teri Johnston is correct and I think we should limit the exposure to the reef.
+Wear UV apparel and as much as we love the reef, we love the humans too.
+Wear whatever sunscreen to protect yourself, that you are allow you to wear.
 But know none of them are “reef safe or friendly”.

 We all have choices and need the "correct" information to make a decision.
-I believe it’s best to find a product that you like to wear and “reapply” and IF you are going to be near or in the reef, DON’T wear a sunscreen that is perceived to be more harmful than others, choose UV apparel.
+I believe it’s best to find a product that you like to wear and “reapply” and IF you are going to be near or in the reef, KNOW they are not helping the reef, none of them, choose UV apparel?